Fattoush Lebanese Salad

-I hope it goes without saying that I’d never post a recipe here unless I really liked the recipe.
-And although I do try not to gush over recipes too much, there definitely are some recipes that are my absolute must-make favorites.
-This Fattoush Lebanese Salad with Sumac and Pita Chips is one of those, and it’s something I make every summer when tomatoes and garden cucumbers start to get abundant.
+I try not to gush over recipes too much, but there definitely are some recipes that are my absolute must-make favorites.
+This Fattoush Lebanese Salad is one of those, and it’s something I make every summer when fresh herbs, tomatoes, and garden cucumbers start to get abundant.

-Fattoush means “crumbled bread” in Arabic and this is a Lebanese version of bread salad that includes crumbled pita chips, something that might make the low-carb eaters pause a bit.
-But I use low-carb pita bread for my Fattoush Lebanese Salad and the pita that gets soaked in a lemon juice and olive oil dressing that’s seasoned with Sumac is one thing that makes this salad so amazing.
-You can definitely use less pita bread (or skip it completely if you prefer) and the salad will still be great.
+The toasted pita that gets soaked in a lemon juice and olive oil dressing that’s seasoned with Sumac is one thing that makes this salad so amazing.
+Of course, you can definitely use less pita bread (or skip it completely for Keto if you prefer) and the salad will still be great.

 What ingredients do you need for this recipe?